Although the core of prerendering is a fairly simple change to Chrome, there are a number of issues which make the implementation more complex:

 - A download is triggered.
 The download is cancelled before it starts.

-- An HTTP request is issued which is not a GET, HEAD, or OPTIONS.
-The most common case is POST XmlHttpRequest's.
+- A request is issued which is not a GET, HEAD, POST, OPTIONS, or TRACE.

 - An SSL Client Certificate is requested and requires the user to select a certificate.